ktoso/rx-wiki/What's-different-in-2.0.md

 });
 ```

 Due to the name conflict, replacing the package from `rx` to `org.reactivestreams` is not enough.
-In addition, `org.reactivestreams.Subscriber` has no notion for adding resources to it, cancelling it or requesting from the outside.
+In addition, `org.reactivestreams.Subscriber` has no notion of adding resources to it, cancelling it or requesting from the outside.

 To bridge the gap we defined abstract classes `DefaultSubscriber`, `ResourceSubscriber` and `DisposableSubscriber` (plus their `XObserver` variants) for `Flowable` (and `Observable`) respectively that offers resource tracking support (of `Disposable`s) just like `rx.Subscriber` and can be cancelled/disposed externally via `dispose()`: